Toward Terra Incognita: A Critical Look at Cultural Essentialism, Nationalism, and Body Policing

 “Y’all telling motherfuckers to come with they hands up and peacefully assemble?
 For what?
 Nah, fuck that, fuck that, fuck you, fuck them, fuck anybody who’s peaceful right now.
 Cuz when Martin Luther King was here we had a million motherfuckers marching saying let’s be peaceful, and now y’all still begging for y’all freedom, so they still shooting y’all down.
 They must want a war.
 So get y’all gasoline at y’all gas station.” – Winston “Boogie” Smith”

-Keep Sabotaging Shit_Relating to the words of Winston “Boogie” Smith pdf
+Keep Sabotaging Shit_Relating To The Words of Winston Boogie Smith pdf

 Celling Black Bodies: Black Women in the Global Prison Industrial Complex